w3f/Grants-Program/applications/liberland.md

 ### Long term vision

 The Liberland blockchain is a project for the long term.
-We aim to onboard our current user-base, which is currently over half a million users to use our chain for the majority of Liberland's e-government services.
+We aim to onboard our current user base, which is currently over half a million users to use our chain for the majority of Liberland's e-government services.

 ## Additional Information